Skip to content

 Torii had initially intended to produce wines and brandies but shifted his focus to whiskey after finding that the climate of Kyoto was well-suited for aging spirits.
 The distillery’s first product was a bourbon-style whiskey, which proved popular with Japanese consumers.
 Today, Yamazaki is one of the most revered names in Japanese whiskey.

 Other notable Japanese whiskey brands include Nikka and Suntory.
 Nikka was founded by Masataka Taketsuru, who studied the art of distilling in Scotland before returning to Japan to start his own company.
-Meanwhile, Suntory is one of Japan’s largest beverage companies and has been producing whiskey since 1923.
+Meanwhile, Suntory is one of Japan’s largest beverage companies producing whiskey since 1923.

 Japanese whiskeys are typically lighter and smoother than their Scotch counterparts.
 This is partly due to the use of different grains (such as rice) in their production.
 Japanese whiskeys are also distilled multiple times and often undergo charcoal filtration, contributing to their smooth taste.